mworion/hue/README.md

 Nevertheless to get nice and smooth results of dimming, please set the parameters of hue_transitionTime and hue_dim_time equally.
 In that case, the lamp interpolates the transition as quick as the steps of the dimmer function happen.
 If the lamp is set to off (e.g. attribute 'on' = False), changes could be not written to the lamp.
 Warnings in the log will appear.
 The lamp doesn't support this behaviour.
-In case of starting dimming the brigthness of the lamp, the plugin automatically sets the lamp on and starts dimming with the last value.
+In case of starting dimming the brightness of the lamp, the plugin automatically sets the lamp on and starts dimming with the last value.

 ### hue_dim_max